Stick Ross: Biography

 Joseph "Stick" Ross was born into slavery in either 1854 or 1855 within Indian Territory.
 He and his parents, Hector and Sallie Ross, were owned by the Principal Chief of the Cherokee Nation, John Ross.
 He gained the name "Stick" because he was tall and thin.
 While enslaved by John Ross, he worked at his mill.
 He was emancipated in 1863 by the Cherokee Emancipation Proclamation and granted citizenship in the Cherokee Nation by the 1866 treaty with the United States after the American Civil War.
 He later worked as a mortar carrier during the construction of the Cherokee National Capitol and was a member of Tahlequah's first business club.
 From 1893 to 1894 he served in the Cherokee legislature representing the Tahlequah district.
 He frequently supported applications for Cherokee citizenship in the 1890s.
 According to his great-grandson, he spoke Cherokee, Seminole, and sign language and also served as sheriff.

-In 1901, he was listed on the Dawes Rolls as a Cherokee Freedman.
+In 1901, he successfully applied to have himself and his family listed on the Dawes Rolls as Cherokee Freedmen.
 His allotment was at Stick Ross Mountain near Tahlequah.
 He died in 1930.
 He was buried in an unmarked grave at the Ross Cemetery in Tahlequah, which is named after him.